loteoo/hyperapp-starter/README.md

 ### Hyperapp 2.0 TLDR:

 State => Data of your app, usually a javascript object
-View => Pure function that maps the state to a DOM representation (called virtual DOM)
+View => Pure function that maps the State to a DOM representation (called virtual DOM)
-Actions => Pure functions that take in a state, some params, and returns a new state
+Actions => Pure functions that take in a State, some params, and returns a new State
-Subscribtions => Fancy event listeners that are aware of the state
+Subscribtions => Fancy event listeners that are aware of the State and can dispatch Actions
-Effects => Functions in wich you do encapsulate side effects, to interact with the outside world.
+Effects => Functions in which you encapsulate side effects to interact with the outside world.

 Use functional programming to describe an application
 and let Hyperapp bring it to life